 Ugh.
 That’s what we think every time we’re exposed to learning experiences that are boring.
-As instructional designers and training professionals, we try to make it my mission to rid the world of boring learning experiences.
+As instructional designers and training professionals, we try to make it our mission to rid the world of boring learning experiences.

 About Brian Washburn, CEO & Co-Founder, Endurance Learning